A Steller Sealion’s Diet

 Life in the Salish Sea must be abundant indeed to feed the thousands of Steller sealions which move through annually, when they leave behind their northwest coast rookeries and haul-outs on the outer coast of Vancouver Island.

 Yet if there is one thing more amazing to consider than the amount of seafood consumed annually by these giant creatures, it’s that all that biomass ultimately derives from the light of the sun, combined with water, a few nutrients, and carbon dioxide.
-Stellers locally consume Pacific cod, herring, salmon and rockfish, some Dungeness crab, squid and perhaps your occasional Pacific giant octopus.
-Yet when you trace out the marine food web, they ultimately ￼depend on algae, or tiny, single-celled, photosynthetic marine plankton, such as diatoms.
+Locally, Stellers are known to consume Pacific cod, herring, salmon and rockfish, some Dungeness crab, squid and perhaps your occasional giant octopus.
+Yet when you trace out the marine food web, they ultimately depend on algae, or tiny, single-celled, photosynthetic marine plankton, such as diatoms.

 Think of that when you witness your next algal bloom—perhaps when the sediments of the Fraser are released with the coming spring freshet.
 Ditylum brightwellii is a prolific diatom species which divides rapidly and contributes to such phytoplanktonic blooms.
 It weighs in at about 0.19 µg.
 How productive do you suppose these tiny photosynthetic organisms have to be to raise a single Steller sealion?